mohamedyanis/music-player/README.md

 ![Open Source Love](https://badges.frapsoft.com/os/v1/open-source.svg?v=102)

 This is a simple music player written in Python With Tkinter & Pygame modules.<br>
-With this desktop app you can listen to the music and and

 ## #100daysofcode
 Almost a hundred days ago from now (01/10/2020), I decided to do the #100daysofcode challenge.
 This challenge is simply for someone to code every day and post on social media a picture shows that he wrote a code (every day).
 And than they share with us the final project.<br>